-Who’s filing their first tax return as newlyweds?
-While doing your taxes isn’t always the most enjoyable task, the only way around it is through it.
-And we have some good news that will definitely help you get through it: Wedding expenses aren’t just worth it for a beautiful ceremony and awesome reception—some of those expenses might actually be tax deductible.
-If you set up a charity registry, donated your centerpieces or paid fees for a nonprofit venue, for example, your good deeds could be rewarded.
-What goes around, comes around, right?
+Are you filing your first tax return as newlyweds?
+We have some good news that will definitely help you get through it: Wedding expenses aren't just worth it for a beautiful ceremony and awesome reception—some of those expenses might actually be tax deductible.
+If you set up a charity registry, donated your centerpieces or paid fees for a nonprofit venue, for example, your thoughtfulness could be rewarded.

-Whether you’re putting together your 2017 tax return or planning your upcoming wedding (which means you’re planning way ahead for next year’s tax season, so props to you), here are some wedding costs and donations you can potentially write off for taxes.
+Whether you're putting together your annual tax return or planning your upcoming wedding (which means you're planning way ahead for next year's tax season—hooray!), here are some wedding costs and donations you can potentially write off for taxes.

 Your wedding dress can do some good beyond making you feel magical on your wedding own day.
 Once you've worn your gown, pay it forward and donate your dress to one of the philanthropies that collect and distribute gently used gowns for those in need.

 2. If you donate to your ceremony and/or reception venue.

 If you say "I do" in a house of worship, your ceremony fee or suggested donation may be tax deductible—your site just needs to meet the specifications for a tax-exempt organization.
 Some houses of worship, like your church, will waive a ceremony fee if you're a member of the institution who donates a certain amount throughout the year.
 Feel free to talk to your officiant or the site manager about your fee or donation options.

 Otherwise, if you host your wedding (either the ceremony, reception or both) at a nonprofit venue—such as an historic building, garden, museum, or national or state park—your site fees could be written off as deductible donations.

 3. If you donate your wedding flowers (or other décor).